Leverhulme Doctoral Training Programme

 The Leverhulme Doctoral Training Programme for the Ecological Study of the Brain (ECOLOGICAL BRAIN DTP) provides cutting-edge cross-disciplinary PhD training in the study of brain and behaviour in the real world.

-The ECOLOGICAL BRAIN DTP brings together supervisors from several disciplines including psychology, neuroscience, architecture, computer science, engineering, education and geography sharing the view that to explain the richness of human experiences it is critical to understand how humans operate in the real-world.
-The DTP aims to equip the next generation of brain scientists in harnessing and further developing new methods and technologies - part of the digital revolution - to measure behaviour and brain activity in the wild, to bring real-world complexity into the lab and to analyse the wealth of data these methods produce.
+The ECOLOGICAL BRAIN DTP brings together supervisors from several discipliness including psychology, neuroscience, architecture, computer science, engineering, education and geography sharing the view that to explain the richness of human experiences it is critical to understand how humans operate in the real-world.
+The DTP aims to equip the next generation of scientists in harnessing and further developing new methods and technologies - part of the digital revolution - to measure behaviour and brain activity in the wild, to bring real-world complexity into the lab and to analyse the wealth of data these methods produce.